aws-solutions/qnabot-on-aws/README.md

 Refer to [CHANGELOG.md](CHANGELOG.md) file for details of new features in each version.

 A [workshop](https://qnabot.workshop.aws) is also available that walks you through QnABot features.

+## Anonymous Metrics
+This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/qnabot-on-aws/general-reference.html).

 ---